rooper149/OpenWeather/index.md

 ### The Data
 All the METAR data is obtained through [NOAA](http://www.noaa.gov/) and the [Aviation Weather Center](https://www.aviationweather.gov/).
-Our weather station lookup list is adapted from Greg Thompson's station list which can be found [here](https://www.aviationweather.gov/static/adds/metars/stations.txt).
-The adaptation of this list is stored as a project resource in OpenWeather, and can be found [here](https://raw.githubusercontent.com/rooper149/OpenWeather/master/OpenWeather/Resources/official_stations.csv).
+Our weather station lookup list is adapted from Greg Thompson's station list which can be found [here](https://www.aviationweather.gov/docs/metar/stations.txt).

 ### Getting Started
 It's easy to search for a station and start getting weather data!